 The Slime Pits

 The Slime Pits are a 5-floor branch full of amorphous horrors.
 Four guaranteed treasure vaults, a large amount of experience, and the slimy rune of Zot await anyone able to find their way to the bottom of the Slime Pits, but its difficulty and unique challenges make it dangerous for all but the best prepared characters.
-Stairs to the Slime Pits can be found between floors 6 and 8 of the Lair.
+Stairs to the Slime Pits can be found on the bottom floors of the Lair.
 While the entrance is found in the Lair, it is much more dangerous than the 2 other branches that can be found there (Swamp, Shoals, Snake Pit or Spider's Nest), and should only attempted later in the game.

 - A source of mutation resistance (worshiping Zin, playing a halfling or undead character, wearing the Hat of the Alchemist or wielding the lajatang of Order).